fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 backwards-incompatible features.

-As of Bitcoin Core 0.9, the standard pubkey script types are:
+As of Fabcoin Core 0.9, the standard pubkey script types are:

 {% endautocrossref %}